apache/airflow/dev/WHAT_GOES_INTO_THE_NEXT_RELEASE.md

 This is the only thing that the maintainer has to do to get the PR proposed to be considered in the next patch release.
-Sometimes - if controversial - maintainers discuss the proposals in the #release-management channel in Slack, sometimes in #development or in the PR itself - especially if the release manager decides to not include it and changes the milestone (and explains why).
+Sometimes - if controversial - maintainers discuss the proposals in the #release-management channel in Slack, sometimes in #contributors or in the PR itself - especially if the release manager decides to not include it and changes the milestone (and explains why).

 # What's the release manager's role ?